-Use our engine to make your next game, of course! :) And make it great :)
+Use our engine to make your next fantastic game!

 Contribute code!
 Remove a bug, add a feature!
 (Not the other way around:)